Postgraduate research opportunities

 - Degree transcripts in English (Undergraduate and Masters, if relevant).

-Please send these documents to Prof Deborah Dixon (Deborah.Dixon@glasgow.ac.uk) by 5pm (Glasgow time) 31st January, 2021.
+Please send these documents to Leenah.Khan@glasgow.ac.uk by 5pm (Glasgow time) 30th August, 2021.
 Applications after this time/date will not be considered.

+- Stage 1.
+A small group of HGRG staff (with no conflict of interest) will assess applications to select a shortlist for interview.
+Interviews will be held in September 2021.

 - Stage 2.
-The HGRG staff will assess applications to select a shortlist for (online) interview.

-- Stage 3.
-The preferred candidate will be asked to undertake a formal application to the University of Glasgow Graduate School, and will be proposed for approval by the College of Science and Engineering so that a formal offer can be made by the end of March 2021.
+The preferred candidate will be asked to undertake a formal application to the University of Glasgow Graduate School, and will be proposed for approval by the College of Science and Engineering so that a formal offer can be made in September/October 2022.